IBM/Integrate-Investment-Portfolio/README.md

 The initial steps walk through steps using Quovo's Aggregation API to retrieve portfolio data from your brokerage account.
 Once the portfolio and its associated positions are retrieved, we load the portfolio data and associated positions as holdings into Investment Portfolio.

-Go ahead and integrate your portfolio with IBM's Investment Portfolio.
+Go ahead and integrate your portfolio with IBM's Investment Portfolio!

 # License